 Green Academies Project at Morden Hall Park

-Morden Hall Park is one of six National Trust places in England and Wales chosen to take part in the Green Academies Project (GAP).
+Morden Hall Park is one of six National Trust places in England and Wales chosen to take part in the Green Academies Project (GAP) funded by Our Bright Future.
 The project offers young people the chance to gain practical conservation skills and experience in habitat conservation, food growing and horticulture in local green spaces alongside experienced rangers.

-Get a taste for the outdoors with a GAP Taster Day
+Aged 11-24?
+Get a taste for the outdoors with a GAP taster session

 Morden Hall Park has a variety of habitats that are managed according to a long-term plan for their conservation.
-You will help with conservation tasks in all of our habitats including removal of invasive species, wetland cutting and clearing, hedge-laying, gardening, weeding and hedge-cutting.
-There will also be opportunities to try something a bit different on taster days offered by our partners.
+You will help with conservation tasks in all of our habitats including removal of invasive species, vegetation cutting and clearing, creating wildlife habitats, gardening, weeding and hedge-cutting.
+There will also be opportunities to try something a bit different on taster sessions offered by our partners.

 GAP Urban Ranger Club

 Be a vital part of creating a community hub where local people can build a connection with wildlife.
 Work as a team to take ownership of a rarely seen part of the park; making it a place where wildlife thrives and communities can share special moments together.
 You will learn about different kinds of wildlife and track the increase in species on-site as a result of the habitats you will create for them.